MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltgetfilenameinformation.md

 A [**FLT_FILE_NAME_OPTIONS**](/windows-hardware/drivers/ifs/flt-file-name-options) value containing flags that specify the format of the name information to be returned, as well as the query method that the Filter Manager is to use.
-(Additional flags can be used by name provider minifilter drivers to specify name query options.)
+The caller must include a name format flag and a query method flag.
+Additional flags can be used by name provider minifilter drivers to specify name query options.
 This parameter is required and cannot be **NULL**.

 The following are the file name format flag values.
 Only one of the following flags can be specified.
 For an explanation of these formats, see [FLT_FILE_NAME_INFORMATION](ns-fltkernel-_flt_file_name_information.md).